 Evidence suggests that the cannabis plant has been used as a medicine for mind and body in different cultures all over the world for millennia.
-This beautiful and aromatic herb contains a diverse array of natural chemical compounds that are secreted by its flowers.
+It contains a diverse array of natural chemical compounds that are secreted by its flowers.

 These compounds are called cannabinoids and terpenes.
 So far, at least 85 different cannabinoids have been isolated and there are around 200 terpenes which give cannabis its distinct and varying aromas.
 Together, cannabinoids and terpenes produce a wide range of effects and therapeutic benefits known as the “entourage effect”.

-Medicinal cannabis can be administered in several forms including: orally as a tincture or via oil-filled capsules; topically via skin creams and transdermal patches; infused into food products such as olive oil; or vaporised for respiratory delivery.
+Medicinal Cannabis can be administered in a range of forms including: nasally as a spray, orally as a spray, tincture, via oil-filled capsules, tablets, wafers or drops; topically via skin creams and transdermal patches; infused into food products such as olive or coconut oil; or vaporised for respiratory delivery

 Lights, action, Cannabinoids!